-The binary code of the ARM version of the seL4 microkernel correctly implements the behaviour described in its abstract specification and nothing more.
+The binary code of the ARM and RISCV64 versions of the seL4 microkernel correctly implement the behaviour described in its abstract specification and nothing more.
 Furthermore, the specification and the seL4 binary satisfy the classic security properties called integrity and confidentiality.

 Integrity means that data cannot be changed without permission, and confidentiality means that data cannot be read without permission.

 Our proof even goes one step further and shows that data cannot be inferred without permission – up to a certain degree.
 So-called information side channels are known to exist.
 The proof only covers those information inference channels that are present in the formal model: the confidentiality proof covers all in-kernel storage channels, but excludes timing channels which must be dealt with empirically.

 Note that this proof statement is much stronger that previous versions you might have seen.
 Previously, in 2009, we had only proved functional correctness between the C code of the kernel and its specification.
 Now we have additionally shown binary correctness, that is, the compiler and linker need not be trusted, and we have shown that the specification indeed implies strong security properties as intended.